 If your organisation is not listed then make sure your user account is a standard user or financial adviser role in Xero.

 - Press Authorise.

-This must be done if you are accepting credit card payments or Arlo won't be able to export orders as it won't know where to put the revenue.
+This must be done if you are accepting credit card payments or Arlo won't be able to export orders as it won't know where to put the revenue in Xero.